David Herring BCAL engineering LGW, Avionics

 Beryl Hulme (now Mason) 15/08/15

-I flew from May 1977 to 1982.
+Sadly we learn that Philip passed away on 23rd June 2019 after a battle with cancer.
+Our sincere condolences go out to his family, friends and former colleagues.
+Service news will be added once known, in line with family wishes.
+Philip's crewroom entry from 25/07/15 : I flew from May 1977 to 1982.
 How fantastic to see so many names from the past.
 I can honestly say the best years of my life was spent with BCAL.
 After BCAL I flew for Caledonian then Thomas Cook.
 I married Maggie Macdonald a BA stewardess and have one daughter Georgia and we live in the Highlands of Scotland where we have a small hotel.
-I would love to hear from old friends.

 John Hutchings 08/11/14